Donors

 How do I Become a Donor?

-If you are interested in and could benefit from tax advantages and reduced disposal costs while also helping the community, please send us an Email or call the ministry at 678-902-4001 and leave a messageĀ for Nick Carrillo.
+If you are interested in and could benefit from tax advantages and reduced disposal costs while also helping the community, please send us an Email or call the ministry at 678-902-4001 and choose option 3.